 - The levels of a secreted glycoprotein, semaphorin 3d (Sema3d) are high in the developing parathyroid glands in mice.

-- Deletion of the gene responsible for Sema3d in mice has led to the overgrowth of the parathyroid glands and symptoms of hyperparathyroidism in these model animals.
+- Deleting the gene responsible for Sema3d in mice has led to the overgrowth of the parathyroid glands and symptoms of hyperparathyroidism in these model animals.

 - Sema3d blocks the growth of parathyroid tissues through a receptor called EGFR.